thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ## Phase 5.5: Chart & Metrics Tests

-**PREREQUISITE:** Brad confirms Phase 5a and 5b work correctly in Obsidian.
+**PREREQUISITE:** Brad confirms Phases 5a, 5b, and 5c work correctly in Obsidian.

 ### Files to Create